 Isn’t there too much traffic on Flinders Lane to make this work?

 City of Melbourne’s transport and Cycling plans both recommend that Flinders Lane between Elizabeth and Swanston should be a place for people, not cars.
 And yet far too many cars use it everyday.

 South Australian experience and international guidelines state that there must be less than 1,000 vehicles per day on a narrow road with a contra-flow bicycle lane.
-To achieve that number you can only allow local for cars accessing car parks or deliveries.
+To achieve that number you can only allow local access for motor vehicles accessing car parks or deliveries.

 Flinders lane is currently flooded with through traffic trying to use this street as a rat run.
 Google Maps will often suggest drivers take Flinders Lane to get from Albert Street to Spencer Street.
 If traffic calming is used to stop rat running very few cars need to use each block.

 How many vehicles need to use Flinders Lane?

 In February of 2018 Melbourne Metro closed Flinders lane to through traffic, allowing only pick ups, deliveries and people who needed to use local car parks.
 We did a traffic survey during the closure.
 Only cars accessing car parking on or off the street could enter.
 Loading and resident parking were allowed but not rat running.

 We found that only 244 cars drove on the Degraves block of Flinders Lane over a 9 hour period on a weekday.
 That’s one car every 2 minutes.
 The “Hosier” block had one car every minute using the road, but half of this traffic was accessing the Wilson car park near Swanston Street or the Windsor hotel.
 All of this traffic